Summer Intensive Camp FAQ

-Classes and rehearsals are generally from 8:30AM – 3:30PM, six days a week, with a lunch break, with public performances at various venues in the last week of the program.
-This is a very rigorous training and performance program but it certainly includes LOTS of fun, including a variety of civic, press, sightseeing, and social events, going to see professional theatre and several dinners/parties.
+This year’s programs are altered due to the COVID-19 pandemic.
+Classes for the virtual (online) “Shakespeare Bootcamp” will run 3 hours each day, and classes and rehearsals for the in-person camp intensive will generally be from 9:30AM – 2:30PM, six days a week, with a lunch break, and public performances at various venues in the last few days of the program.
+This is a rigorous training and performance program but it is certainly LOTS of fun and sometimes includes civic, press, sightseeing, and social events, going to see professional theatre, dinners/parties, etc. as possible.

 Many friendships have been forged in the hard-working atmosphere of BAYFEST that have continued for decades, and each year there are a number of mini “reunions” around the US and UK.
 BAYFEST seeks to involve the participants in every aspect of theatre from rehearsal to performance.
 All participants must be available for the entire program.

 As always, housing for out-of-town participants is with host families — a wonderful part of the cultural exchange of the program.
 Whenever possible, we place out-of-town participants with local program participants, and host families are invited to participate in a number of BAYFEST events.

 Many of our alumni have gone on to some of the world’s most prestigious drama schools, including:

 RADA (Royal Academy of Dramatic Art)

 LAMDA (London Academy for Music and Dramatic Art)

 NYU Tisch School of the Arts

 Plenty of former BAYFESTers have wonderful careers on stage as well as film/TV, though many come to BAYFEST knowing they will pursue other careers, and we hear constantly that the BAYFEST experience was a terrific influence on their lives.
 Feedback from previous BAYFESTers can be found on our Summer Intensive Testimonials page.